-In KGMS via the appropriate quarterly Progress Report the date KCOMS was reviewed and verified for accurate data will be entered in the appropriate quarter field.
+In KGMS via the appropriate quarterly Progress Report, the date KCOMS was reviewed and verified for accurate data will be entered in the appropriate quarter field.

-LHD Administrators will ensure that priority communication services are available in an emergency.
-This should include maintaining an always-on, high-speed internet connection, email services, and a telephone and or cell phone that is available to LHD preparedness personnel.
+LHD Administrator/Director or their representative will work to ensure that priority communication services are available in an emergency.
+This should include maintaining an always-on, high-speed internet connection, email services, and a telephone and/or cell phone that is available to LHD preparedness personnel.